Mistaken Identity

 Alice

-I mean that I do write.
+(Waves the apology away.)
+No. I mean that I do write.
 I write copy for the news.
-You know, the stuff the talking heads read from the teleprompter and try it make it sound like they came up with it.
+You know, (Mimics a bobblehead.) the stuff the talking heads read from the teleprompter and try it make it sound like they came up with it.

 Bob

+(Nods.)
 Educating the public.
+(Holds up fist for fist bump.)
 Respect.
+(ALICE ignore the fist.
+He drops his.)
 Is that what brought you to the city?

 Alice

 Yes.
 I've been here for six years now.
+(Reaches over and touches BOB with her fingertips in a friendly way.)
 What brought you here?

 Bob